 Merely put, a limiter is a sort of compressor, and lots of standard compressors can even operate as a limiter.
 Limiting is a strict sort of compression that doesn’t permit the audio to transcend the threshold.
 Due to this, limiters allow us to go loud without clipping.
 They’re typically the final stage within the mastering chain, setting the ultimate level and making certain there are not any rogue peaks or spikes eating up the headroom.

 That is opposed to a regular compressor which is able to permit audio to transcend the threshold based on the ratio.
 However, with a limiter, the ratio is fixed to an excessive rate such as 8:1 or above.
 Limiters will typically have a quick attack and release times to sound clear – avoiding the “pumping” artifacts typically related to regular compression.

-The strict nature of the kind of compression present in limiters has spawned the time period “brick wall limiting”.
-That is both a reference to the limiter’s means to stop the signal in its tracks in addition to the appearance of the compressed waveform, which resembles a wall.
+The strict nature of the kind of compression present in limiters has spawned the time period of “brick wall limiting”.
+That is a reference to the limiter’s means to stop the signal in its tracks in addition to the appearance of the compressed waveform, which resembles a wall.

 As you could expect, not all limiters are created equal.
 Some are designed particularly for mastering, some work better on drums, and a few are prized for their attribute tone fairly than their precise potential to compress audio precisely.

 So selecting the best one for you is going to be a little bit of a problem.
 Whereas standard logic suggests you need to try a few out first, this isn’t all the time possible with costly software programs, and the demos won’t be useful enough that will help you decide anyway.
 Plus there are simply so many choices it’s hard to know where to start.